benwr/bromberg_sl2/README.md

 # How to use this library

-This library provides the means to construct `HashMatrix`es, using implementations of `BrombergHashable`.
+This library provides the means to construct `HashMatrix`es, using `hash()`, which takes a slice of bytes.
 These hashes can be compared, or serialized to hex strings using `to_hex`.

 ```